-The Ukraine Humanitarian Fund (UHF) recently achieved a historic milestone, with nearly 60% of funding directed to local partners.
-In almost any other emergency, I would celebrate this success; however, in the case of Ukraine, it represents a missed opportunity to directly support local health facilities.
+The Ukraine Humanitarian Fund (UHF) recently achieved a historic milestone, with nearly 60% of its funding directed to local partners.
+In almost any other emergency, this would be cause for celebration.
+However, in the context of Ukraine, it produces mixed feelings: it highlights a glaring missed opportunity in how we define “localization.”

-Under the current reform, Ukrainian health facilities have transitioned into Communal Non-Profit Enterprises (CNPEs).
-These are not rigid state organs; they are autonomous, community-owned entities with their own financial management and managerial freedom.
+Under the country’s ambitious decentralization reform, Ukrainian health facilities have transitioned into Communal Non-Profit Enterprises (CNPEs).
+These are not rigid state organs; they are autonomous, community-owned entities with independent financial management and managerial freedom.
+Failing to count these local health facilities within our localization goals is a fundamental mistake.

 The fundamental argument for direct partnership lies in the legal transformation of these facilities into Communal Non-Profit Enterprises (CNPEs).
 This isn’t just a name change; it’s a structural twist: